crashappsec/chalk/src/docs/guide-user-guide.md

 There's plenty of flexibility on when to collect and report on metadata.
 This document covers some of the basics at a high level.
-More detailed information onspecific keys, their specific meanings, etc., are available in the [Chalk metadata key reference](./metadata-overview.md).
+More detailed information on metadata keys is available through the help documentation via `chalk help metadata`, or for information on a single specific key, `chalk help metadata [keyname]`.

 > ⚠️ It _is_ possible to create chalk marks without inserting
 > identifiers into artifacts, called "virtual chalking".
 However, it